XSS-exploit/gitChtulu/DOCUMENTATION.md

 - **Repositories** - To check tracked files changes, line-based changes with syntax highlighting and git operations (staging, un-staging, committing changes and pushing changed to remote)
 - **Compare** - To compare the branches and commits for the selected repository.
-- **Settings** - To check and edit internal data file, to remove a repo from GitConvex and to update the active port.
+- **Settings** - To check and edit internal data file, to remove a repo from gitcthulu and to update the active port.
 - **Help** - Includes documentation link and various options to report an issue or to submit feedback.

 ### Adding a new repo